ANTHROPOLOGY

 ENGLISH

-ENGL270.01
+ENGL270.01 CANCELED

 Creative Writing

 This course will consider the nature of the creative process, introduce a variety of approaches to creative writing, and help students discover and develop their own imaginative and analytical resources for telling, through fiction and poetry, the stories they have to tell.
-This course satisfies the Core Exploration requirement in Arts.
+This course satisfies the Core Curriculum requirement in the Arts.
 Prerequisite: ENGL 102, CORE 101, or CORE 301.

 Coleman